riktov/processing-pong-wars/README.md

-Processing implementation of this visual amusement based on the classic Breakout video game.
+Processing sketch of this visual amusement based on the classic Breakout video game.

 https://github.com/vnglst/pong-wars